Network Participation · Phase 1 Launchpad

 99.9%+ Bonus

-Bonus rewards for nodes maintaining greater than 99.9% uptime.
-Ensures the live data stream at aipower.fyi never drops and the carbon SaveCard pipeline maintains continuity.
-Sustained downtime forfeits multipliers.
+Operators maintaining greater than 99.9% uptime earn a 1.5× multiplier on monthly compensation.
+The same metric supports continuity for the live data stream at aipower.fyi and the carbon SaveCard pipeline.
+Sustained downtime forfeits the multiplier until uptime is restored.

 GOVERNANCE WEIGHT